 Spring is one of the very best times of the year to target crappie.
 Not only does shallow water and dark colors make catching them this time of year unique; it also allows shore stuck anglers a chance at nonstop action.
 If you are looking for simple, shallow water fishing – this is it.
 I’ve dedicated an entire post to understanding them better.
-Below is a complete quite to spring crappie fishing.
+Below is a complete guide to spring crappie fishing.